microsoft/playwright/docs/api.md

     - `password` <[string]>
   - `colorScheme` <"light"|"dark"|"no-preference"> Emulates `'prefers-colors-scheme'` media feature, supported values are `'light'`, `'dark'`, `'no-preference'`.
 See [page.emulateMedia(options)](#pageemulatemediaoptions) for more details.
 Defaults to '`light`'.
   - `logger` <[Logger]> Logger sink for Playwright logging.
+  - `artifactsPath` <[string]> Specifies a folder for various artifacts like downloads, videos and traces.
+If not specified, artifacts are not collected.
+  - `sharedArtifactsPath` <[string]> Specifies a folder for artifacts that can be shared between contexts to imporve performance.
+If not specified, defaults to `artifactsPath/.shared`.
   - `_recordVideos` <[boolean]> **experimental** Enables automatic video recording for new pages.
   - `_videoSize` <[Object]> **experimental** Specifies dimensions of the automatically recorded video.
 Can only be used if `_recordVideos` is true.
 If not specified the size will be equal to `viewport`.
 If `viewport` is not configured explicitly the video size defaults to 1280x720.
 Actual picture of the page will be scaled down if necessary to fit specified size.
     - `width` <[number]> Video frame width.
     - `height` <[number]> Video frame height.
+  - `recordTrace` <[boolean]> Enables trace recording to the `artifactsPath` folder.
 - returns: <[Promise]<[BrowserContext]>>

 Creates a new browser context.
 It won't share cookies/cache with other browser contexts.